uktrade/iigb-beta-content/content/beta/industries/financial-services/sub-sectors/fintech/sections/market-conditions/en_US.md

 - data
 - compliance

-Our consumers are early adopters, and are open to new, innovative models of service delivery.
+UK consumers are early adopters, and are open to new, innovative models of service delivery.
 They spend much more on e-commerce than their equivalents in Germany, France and the USA.
 Consumer adoption of FinTech is becoming mainstream.
 The [EY FinTech Adoption Index](http://www.ey.com/gl/en/industries/financial-services/ey-fintech-adoption-index) states that around 14% of digitally active consumers identify themselves as FinTech users, rising to 25% in London.

-Many small and medium enterprises (SMEs) have also adopted FinTech solutions, in the alternative finance and payments subsectors.
+Many small and medium enterprises (SMEs) have also adopted FinTech solutions, mainly in alternative finance and payments.